-- "sexting", "banter", sexual assault between young people and gender based issues
+- "sexting", "banter", sexual assault between young people and gender-based issues

 - healthy and respectful relationships;

-- · what respectful behaviour looks like;
+- what respectful behaviour looks like;

 - gender roles, stereotyping, equality;

 - body confidence and self-esteem;

 - prejudiced behaviour;

-- that sexual violence and sexual harassment is always wrong and addressing cultures of sexual harassment;
+- that sexual violence and sexual harassment are always wrong and addressing cultures of sexual harassment;

-- · keeping safe whilst online, when accessing remote learning, the dangers of Cyber-bulling and
+- keeping safe whilst online, when accessing remote learning, the dangers of Cyber-bulling and

 - information on the grooming process and how to protect themselves including online, and how to get help.

 We ensure that our pupils are aware of the dangers of these safeguarding issues and promote positive relationships based on mutual respect.
 Through our school values, we encourage pupils to respect others, in particular within this topic.
-Age appropriate anti-bullying assemblies are held and as part of our PSHEE programme during the school year.
+Age-appropriate anti-bullying assemblies are held and as part of our PSHEE programme during the school year.
 Additionally, whenever appropriate subjects in the curriculum and co-curriculum activities will be used to reinforce the messages given.
 We follow the standards for safeguarding and protecting children in sport stated by the NSPCC Child Protection in Sport Unit NSPCC Standards for Safeguarding in Sport.

 Due to the special educational needs of our pupils, staff will determine, in consultation with parents, when it is appropriate to address issues of sexting and inappropriate banter with our pupils.
-If a member of staff becomes aware of an allegation or suspected case which involves sexting, inappropriate banter or sexual assault between young pupils, gender based or otherwise, this will be considered as a safeguarding concern and reported to the

-DSL, who will consider the allegation on a case by case basis.
-Depending on the severity of the case, this may involve the school's anti- bullying procedures or the parents of the pupils involved.
+If a member of staff becomes aware of an allegation or suspected case which involves sexting, inappropriate banter or sexual assault between young pupils, gender based or otherwise, this will be considered as a safeguarding concern and reported to the DSL, who will consider the allegation on a case-by-case basis.
+Depending on the severity of the case, this may involve the school's anti-bullying procedures or the parents of the pupils involved.
 In the case of serious harm, a referral to the MASH will be completed and the police are informed from the outset.

 Children who are lesbian, gay, bisexual, or transgender (LGBT): Whilst we recognise that a child or a young person who may be LGBT is not in itself an inherent risk factor for harm, children who are LGBT can be targeted by other children.
 Our staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-St. Piran's endeavours to reduce the additional barriers faced for these pupils enabling them to speak out or share their concerns with a trusted member staff as required.
+Old Vicarage School endeavours to reduce the additional barriers faced for these pupils enabling them to speak out or share their concerns with a trusted member staff as required.
 We build LGBT inclusion into part of our Relationships Education, Relationship and Sex Education and Health Education curriculum, including how to counter homophobic, biphobic and transphobic bullying and abuse.
 By building trusting relationships with our children, staff can facilitate communication and know that they can speak to the DSL if they have any concerns about a child.
+Regarding children questioning their gender, there remains many unknowns about the impact of social transition.
+Children may well have wider vulnerabilities, including having complex mental health and psychosocial needs, and in some cases additional diagnoses of autism spectrum disorder and/or attention deficit hyperactivity disorder.
+Families should be advised to seek clinical help and advice and that the school should take a cautious approach and consider the broad range of individual needs.
+The recommendations of the recent CASS review have not yet been formally adopted by the government and the school will monitor the situation and update its policy, as necessary.